WCAG ensures that the web application’s contents are accessible to people with disabilities which includes hearing and vision impairment.

 The portal is optimized for various screen sizes to support a wide range of devices and automatic scaling based on the size of the screen and pixels available.

-Testing and compliance of accessibility was inspired from Gov.uk service manual about accessibility standards.
-Click Here to read more about it.
+Testing and compliance of accessibility was inspired from the GOV.UK service manual about accessibility standards.

 Unfortunately the data explorer feature of the Open Data Portal is not accessible as per WCAG 2.1 guidelines.
 If you require a filtered subset of a dataset and are unable to do so using the data explorer feature please contact us.